-Tooth Bonding Watertown MA
+Cosmetic Bonding Watertown MA

 The application of a plastic tooth-colored material, formally called composite resin, to any or all of a tooth, is termed dental bonding, composite filling, or white filling.
 All terms are equivalent.
 It is a very versatile method, done daily in every office, and used as a single visit procedure for teeth that are chipped, cracked, discolored or misaligned.
+When the entire front surface of the tooth is covered, the restoration is a composite veneer or direct veneer.
+If just a small “chip” of tooth is restored, the restoration is called a composite filling or simply white filling.

-Composite Veneers vs. Porcelain Veneers
+Direct vs. Porcelain Veneers

 Direct veneers are overwhelmingly the best choice for patients seeking great cosmetic results.
 Advantages of direct veneers: